NV Solar Facts: What Reno Should Know in 2018

 Some General Battery Backup Considerations

 There are several reasons why this may be the case.
 One of these is that you could be waiting until the prices for batteries drops.
 Whether you get a SolarEdge inverter or a Sunny Boy SMA inverter, both are compatible with battery backup options from Go Solar Group.

 If you are waiting out the battery backup market, it is important to note that not all solar arrays are compatible with battery backup.
-The reason why not all systems are compatible is because most people can’t afford it, though financing is available for these devices.
+The reason why not all systems are compatible is that most people can’t afford it, though financing is available for these devices.

 If you are planning to upgrade your system down the road, you will want to make sure that your current system will work for your future plans.
 Going with a company that already installs battery backup will ensure that you are getting a system that will comply with your goals and the solar module as a whole.

 It is also important to note that there are other battery backup options available.
 Go Solar Group offers several emergency battery backup options.